 Ingredients

-Easy and basic, just 11 ingredients make up this soup, with lots of fresh vegetables and very simple seasonings.
+Easy and basic, just 11 ingredients make up this soup, with lots of fresh vegetables, pantry staples and very simple seasonings.

 - Salt - Never underestimate the importance of salt!
 It is a flavor enhancer that brightens the presence of each ingredient.